-To make the most of your visit to Florence Cathedral, rent an audio guide or take a group tour to learn more about the building and its fascinating history.
+To make the most of your visit to the Cathedral of Santa Maria del Fiore, rent an audio guide or take a group tour to learn more about the building and its fascinating history.